Personal relationships of Paul McCartney: Early relationships

 Rhone later rented a room in the same house as Cynthia Lennon was living, with McCartney contributing to the rent.
 According to Mark Lewisohn's biography Tune In, Dot became pregnant in 1960, and Paul's father, Jim, while being shocked, was nonetheless rather pleased at the prospect of becoming a grandfather.
 Jim insisted that his grandson be kept with the family and not given up for adoption.
 They were to be married soon, but Dot had a miscarriage.
-She still wore the ring he gave her, and they stayed together until the autumn of 1962 when Paul broke up with her, knowing she would eventually want to get married (John and Cynthia had recently married in August 1962 due to her pregnancy), and he did not want to marry anyone at the time because he was still only 20 years old.
+She still wore the ring he gave her, and they stayed together until the autumn of 1962 when Paul broke up with her, knowing she would eventually want to get married (John and Cynthia had recently married in August 1962 due to Cynthia's pregnancy), and he did not want to marry anyone at the time because he was still only 20 years old.

 He then had a brief relationship with Thelma Pickles, who had previously dated Lennon.
 She later married Liverpool poet Roger McGough, but she remembered McCartney as growing from a "plump young schoolboy into someone very much his own person" during their time together.
 McCartney also had a fiery on–off relationship with Iris Caldwell, the younger sister of singer Rory Storm, who refused to bow to McCartney's demands.
 After one argument, Caldwell poured a bowl of sugar over his head, but when McCartney turned up the next day, she had to phone her new boyfriend, George Harrison, to cancel their date.

-Rhone later immigrated to Toronto, Canada, and McCartney met her again when the Beatles played there, and then again with Wings.
+Rhone later emigrated to Toronto, Canada, and McCartney met her again when the Beatles played there, and then again with Wings.
 Rhone later said that "Love of the Loved" and "P.S.
 I Love You" were written about her.
 Years later, Cynthia Lennon gave Rhone the gold ring that McCartney had bought Rhone, having once tried it on while Rhone was washing dishes, and forgotten to take it off.
-Rhone is now a grandmother and lives in Mississauga, Ontario.
+Rhone was, in 2011, a grandmother and lived in Mississauga, Ontario.